Wake Up Tucson

 Originally slated for a one-hour spot from 6 to 7 a.m., program directors at the station decided to give DeSimone and Higgins an extra hour, locking down the bulk of the morning rush hour.

-Local leaders have taken notice too, with city council members and mayors of Tucson, Oro Valley and Marana, state legislators and Arizona Superintendent of Public Education Tom Horne all making stops at the show.
+notice too, with city council members and mayors of Tucson, Oro Valley and Marana, state legislators and Arizona Superintendent of Public Education Tom Horne all making stops at the show.

 For the uninitiated, Higgins developed a chart, often referred to on the broadcast, which shows the centers of power and influence driving politics and slowing change in Southern Arizona.
 The biggest spheres of influence on the chart are two overlapping circles made up of Pima County and Tucson bureaucracies and elected officials.
 Pressing for influence are environmental and neighborhood interest groups along with a mishmash of business interests.